An Active Learning Framework for Efficient Robust Policy Search: Experiments

 \section{Experiments}

-We conduct experiments to answer the following questions to analyze EffAcTS-EPOpt: \begin{itemize} \item Do the policies learned using EffAcTS-EPOpt suffer any degradation in performance from that of EPOpt?
+As EPOpt\cite{epopt} uses the CVaR objective, it is a very suitable baseline against which to compare EffAcTS-C-B for demonstrating the benefits of introducing the active learner.
+We conduct experiments to answer the following questions, which we will reference as RQ1, RQ2 etc. in later discussions: \begin{enumerate} \item Do the policies learned using EffAcTS-C-B suffer any degradation in performance from that of EPOpt?
 Is robustness preserved across the same range of model parameters as in EPOpt? \item Does the bandit active sampler identify with reasonable accuracy the region corresponding to the worst $\epsilon$ percentile of performance, and does it achieve a reasonable fit to the performance across the range of parameters (i.e has it explored enough to avoid errors due to the noisy evaluations it receives)? \item How much can the sample efficiency be improved upon?
-This mainly boils down to asking how few trajectories are sufficient for the bandit to learn well enough. \end{itemize} The experiments are performed on the standard Hopper and Half-Cheetah continuous control tasks available in OpenAI Gym (\cite{gym}), simulated with the MuJoCo Physics simulator (\cite{mujoco}).
-As in (\cite{epopt}), some subset of the following parameters of the robot can be varied: Torso Mass, Friction with the ground, Foot Joint Damping and Joint Inertias.
-We also use the same statistics for the source distributions of the parameters which are described in Table \ref{param_dist}.
+This mainly boils down to asking how few trajectories are sufficient for the bandit to learn well enough. \end{enumerate}

-For all our experiments, we implement the bandit learner using Thompson Sampling due to its simplicity.
-In order to allow for some degree of expressiveness for the fit, we apply polynomial transformations of some particular degree to the model parameters.
-Policies are parameterized with NNs and have two hidden layers with 64 units each, and use $\tanh$ as the activation function.